Open-Close Principle in C# with Real-World Examples

 Class diagram:

-Step 1: Create abstract Shape class
+Step 1: Create the Abstract Shape Base Class

 using System;